Note on asymptotic symmetry of massless scalar field at null infinity: Introduction

 Asymptotic symmetries at null infinity \cite{1}have attracted substantial amount of attention in last decade, see \cite{2} for overview.
 Reason being their connection with soft theorems and memory effect.

-Massless scalar field has soft theorem associated to it \cite{3} and we expect that there is the corresponding asymptotic symmetry.
-The problem arises when we try to understand what is this asymptotic symmetry, for the reason that there is no gauge symmetry in the theory.
+A massless scalar field has a soft theorem associated to it \cite{3} and we expect that there is the corresponding asymptotic symmetry.
+A problem arises when we try to understand what this asymptotic symmetry is because there is no gauge symmetry in the theory.

-There were a lot of approaches to understand asymptotic symmetry of massless scalar and its connection to soft scalar theorem.
-Starting from the soft scalar theorem authors in \cite{4} derived what the asymptotic symmetry should be and generalised the result to all even dimensions \cite{5}.
+There are many approaches to understand asymptotic symmetry of massless scalar and its connection to soft scalar theorem.
+Starting from the the soft scalar theorem the authors in \cite{4} derived what the asymptotic symmetry should be and generalized the result to all even dimensions \cite{5}.
 Scalar field is dual to 2-form field which is the theory with gauge symmetry.
-By passing on dual 2-form formulation of scalar field the standard approach is used to derive the asymptotic symmetry \cite{6} and \cite{7}.
+By passing on the dual 2-form formulation of scalar field the standard approach is used to derive the asymptotic symmetry \cite{6} and \cite{7}.
 This lack of symmetry in one and presence in other formulation of the theory led some to the conclusion that symmetry of theory is union of symmetries in all formulations of the theory \cite{8}.
-This is unsatisfactory solution because dual theories should have same number of symmetries.
-Approach that relies on compact extra dimension \cite{d1}.
-There is also related work in space-like infinity based on invariance of the symplectic form under Poincare transformations \cite{10} which, also, did not yield symmetry for scalar field but recovered the results obtained at null infinity for 2-form field.
-This work suggests that for scalar field search for missing symmetry is not a problem of finding boundary degrees of freedom as was in Electromagnetism \cite{9}.
-This approach is generalised to any massless boson in \cite{d2} and \cite{d3} with the same conclusion that there is no apparent symmetry for massless scalar.
+This is an unsatisfactory solution because dual theories should have same number of symmetries.
+To better understand this problem an approach that relies on compact extra dimensions \cite{d1} is proposed.
+There is also related work in spacelike infinity based on the invariance of the symplectic form under Poincare transformations \cite{10} which, also, did not yield symmetry for the scalar field but recovered results obtained at null infinity for 2-form field.
+This work suggests that for scalar field search for missing symmetry is not a problem of finding boundary degrees of freedom as it was in electromagnetism \cite{9}.
+This approach is generalized to any massless boson in \cite{d2} and \cite{d3} with the same conclusion that there is no apparent symmetry for a massless scalar.